angular/angular/aio/content/start/index.md

 Currently, the product list displays the name and description of each product.
 The `ProductListComponent` also defines a `products` property that contains imported data for each product from the `products` array in `products.ts`.

-The next step is to create a new alert feature that uses product data from the `ProductListComponent`.
+The next step is to create a new alert feature that will use product data from the `ProductListComponent`.
-The alert checks the product's price, and, if the price is greater than &dollar;700, displays a **Notify Me** button that lets users sign up for notifications when the product goes on sale.
+The alert should check the product's price.
+If it is found to be greater than &dollar;700, a Notify Me button should be displayed.
+When a user clicks on the button, they should be able to sign up for notifications that will inform them when the product goes on sale.

 This section walks you through creating a child component, `ProductAlertsComponent`, that can receive data from its parent component, `ProductListComponent`.